 The President of the College, a Vincentian, acts as a representative of the Trustees at the College and he is also the head of the Vincentian Community who live at Castleknock College.
-Each student year group, from 1st through to 6th year, consists of between three and four classes.
-Each class is assigned a tutor from the teaching staff who has a pastoral role which consists of generating a positive classroom atmosphere, setting targets, ensuring that all students are content and organising events and tours for their class.
+Each student year group, from 1st through to 6th year, consists of between four and five classes.
+Each class is assigned a tutor from the teaching staff who has a pastoral role which consists of generating a positive classroom atmosphere, setting targets, ensuring that all students are content and organising events for their class.

 All the year groups in the college have their own parents’ core group which consists of volunteer.
 These are charged with maintaining positive channels of communications between home and college.
 Two representatives of each core group are on the Parents’ Representative Association (PRA) of Castleknock College.

 The PRA meets with the Headmaster about three-four times a year to ensure that there is good communication between the parents and the school.
 The students have an elected student council and this body has its own constitution and chairman and is facilitated by a member of the teaching staff.
 There is also a system of college prefects who are appointed by the headmaster after consultation with the staff and students of senior years.